Proposal Writing: Before, During, and After

 After you have submitted your proposal, you may want to check in with the grant maker to learn more about the decision making process.
 Larger funders often have board meetings or committee meetings during which the proposals will be reviewed.
 In some cases, the funder may request additional information, schedule a site visit, or otherwise follow up on your proposals.
 In others, however, you will hear nothing until the decision has been made.

 Once you have received the final decision, there are several things you can do to build a continuing relationship with the funding source.
 If you receive the funds, you should send a thank you letter along with any letters of commitment, contracts, or other requested documentation.
 Be careful to note the funder's guidelines related to payment terms, required interim and final reports, and any restrictions on the funding.
-You should also call your contact to learn why the program was funded (which is useful for future submissions), and to see what the funderís role will be as you move forward.
+You should also call your contact to learn why the program was funded (which is useful for future submissions), and to see what the funder's role will be as you move forward.
 Some funders want to play an active role in your program, while others simply want to be sure that the funds are used responsibility and as proposed.

 If your proposal was rejected, you should try to find out why.
-Call the funding organization and ask if they can give you specific reasons for the rejection.
+Email or call the funding organization and ask if they can give you specific reasons for the rejection.
 It is extremely useful to know if the program did not fit the organization's priorities, or if there was a flaw in the proposal, budget, or program design that bothered the decision makers.
 The more information you gather, the better your next proposal will be.
 If you use each proposal submission as a learning experience, proposal writing can help you build better programs, offer improved services to children and families, and make your organization stronger.